Matterbridge Logo Matterbridge development

 .createDefaultPowerSourceReplaceableBatteryClusterServer(75)

-.addRequiredClusterServers(); // Always better to call it at the end of the chain to add all the not already created but required clusters.
+.addRequiredClusters(); // Always better to call it at the end of the chain to add all the not already created but required clusters (server and client).

 In the above example we create a contact sensor device type with also a power source device type feature replaceble battery.